-(Let me preface this article by stating that I am not affiliated with any ketone company directly and haven’t tested them in any way.
-Rather, due to the recent explosion of ketone supplements on the market, I wanted to cover the importance of considering the mineral salt content of these supplements.)
+Let me preface this article by stating that I am not affiliated with any ketone or ketone mineral salts company and haven’t tested them in any way.
+Rather, due to the recent explosion of ketone supplements on the market, I wanted to cover the importance of considering the mineral salt content of these supplements.

-Although most of the research to do has been done utilizing ketone esters, ketone salt supplementation has the potential to provide additional benefits through the extra electrolytes/nutrients that are required to make the ketones.
+Although most of the research has been done utilizing ketone esters, ketone mineral salts supplementation has the potential to provide additional benefits through the extra electrolytes/nutrients that are required to make the ketones.
 While ketone esters are expensive due to the manufacturing process involved in making them, ketone salts might be a more convenient option for both inducing a state of ketosis and elevating blood ketone levels for various reasons we will discuss in another article.

 Let’s take a look at some of the facts and misconceptions about three of the minerals used to make ketone mineral salts: sodium, calcium, and magnesium.
-(Potassium is very hygroscopic, meaning that it absorbs water very easily.
-Therefore, it is only feasible to be utilized in liquid formulations.
-Thus, be cautious if companies tell you they have potassium BHB salt powder in their product.
-I’d be very surprised if that’s actually the case.)
+Potassium is very hygroscopic, meaning that it absorbs water very easily.
+Therefore, it is only feasible that it can be utilized in liquid formulations.
+Thus, one should be cautious if companies say they have potassium BHB salt powder in their product.
+I’d be very surprised if that’s actually the case.

-We’ve all been taught that high sodium intake is bad for us, similar to how we’ve been told for decades that fat is the driver of coronary heart disease, and consuming large amounts will instantly kill us.
-Sodium has been thought to increase blood pressure and therefore increase the risk of heart disease, kidney disease, stroke, osteoporosis, and stomach cancer.
-Therefore, many of us tend to avoid consuming foods or supplements with labels that have high amounts of sodium.
+We’ve all been taught that high sodium intake is bad for us, similar to how we’ve been told for decades that fat is the driver of coronary heart disease, and consuming large amounts will kill us.
+Sodium has been thought to increase blood pressure, and therefore increase the risk of heart disease, kidney disease, stroke, osteoporosis, and stomach cancer.
+Thus, many of us tend to avoid consuming foods or supplements with labels that have high amounts of sodium.

 There are two problems with this approach:

 People often put down food choices because the sodium content is too high.
-Canned soup with 890mg of sodium?
+Canned soup with 890 mg of sodium?
 I’ll pass.
-Ketone salts with 900 mg of sodium?
+Ketone mineral salts with 900 mg of sodium?
 No way!

 Here are a few examples of the sodium content in high-protein menu options at some popular American restaurants: